-The oldest living tree on earth is probably the North American long-lived pine, whose age in 2012 was estimated to be 5,060 year sold according to its number of rings.
-Generally, giant sequoia trees are no older than 2,000 years old , whereas other trees can be below 1,000 years old.
+The oldest living tree on earth is likely the North American long-lived pine, which is estimated to be 5,060 years old based on the number of rings.
+Giant sequoia trees aren’t older than 2,000 years, while other trees are usually less than 1,000 years old.

 Photography Mik Herman for GeonMagazine